VitoReis/MIRAI_COMPILER/README.md

 ### How to run:

-On your terminal run this commands in order:
+In your terminal, execute these commands in order:

 - chmod +x \*.sh
 - ./presets.sh